HAG87/atelierbump-site/_docs/02-changelog.md

 permalink: /docs/changelog
 ---

+## Version 2.9.1.1

+### New tools

+* Pivot to snap point: Quickly move an object's pivot to a snapping point.

+### Enhancements

+* Divide distance tool: viewport text that displays the number of segments and length was moved to follow the mouse position instead of being near start point
+* Explode and Merge: Now pressing **CTRL** when executing the tool will skip the "keep original object" prompt.

+### Fixes

+* refGuides: Fixed broken "standard splines creation mode".
+NOTICE: It is reported that refGuides tools can conflict with the plugin "VG Snaps" and cause a total crash of 3ds Max, if you're having this issue, please let us know.

+### Issues

+* Tooltips: 3ds Max uses the MacroScripts tooltips to list them in customization and the new hotkey editor.
+This makes difficult to find the right tool.
+As a workaround the prefix "Dstlbx -" was added to the tooltips.

 ## Version 2.9.1.0

 ### New tools

 * **Drop objects:** Drop objects on below surfaces.
 Press SHIFT when activating the tool to align the objects to the surface form.
 * **Arrange objects (start-end objects):** Distribute objects (equally spaced) on a linear direction.
 Direction and length of the distribution determined by the position of two objects: 1.
 Select the START OBJECT -- 2.
 Select the END OBJECT -- 3.
 Select the objects to distribute between them. * Press the TOOL BUTTON+SHIFT to conform and align the objects to the underlying surfaces.
 * **Arrange objects (real-time):** Distribute objects (equally spaced) on a linear direction.
 Tracks the objects new position's in Real Time.
 Warning! slow.
-When tracking positions: * Press SHIFT to conform to the underlying surfaces * Press CONTROL to orient to the underlying surfaces
+When tracking positions: *Press SHIFT to conform to the underlying surfaces* Press CONTROL to orient to the underlying surfaces
 * **Arrange objects (interactive):** Distribute objects (equally spaced) on a linear direction.
 Tracks the objects new position's with marks in the viewport.
-When tracking positions: * Press SHIFT to conform to the underlying surfaces * Press CONTROL to orient to the underlying surfaces
+When tracking positions: *Press SHIFT to conform to the underlying surfaces* Press CONTROL to orient to the underlying surfaces

 >Check the user guide for detailed instruction of how this tools work